-314. In late February 2012, some parents were asking whether all parents at the school were to be informed about the offending and what was to be done to support parents and children.
-Parents sent emails to, spoke to or left telephone messages with Ms Oshinsky, the school principal, referring to the report on the news website and asking why parents were not being informed by the school.
+- 314. In late February 2012, some parents were asking whether all parents at the school were to be informed about the offending and what was to be done to support parents and children.
+Parents sent emails to, spoke to or left telephone messages with Ms Oshinsky, the school principal, referring to the report on the ABC website and asking why parents were not being informed by the school.
 Some expressed their anger at the failure of the school to give information.
-On 22 February, Ms Oshinsky sent an email to some parents stating that all details were suppressed other than the name of X.

-315. Mr Simon Bohm and his wife Ms Tracy Bohm had two children at the school.
-Mr Bohm had been corresponding with the Minister concerning the issue of school amalgamation at the metropolitan school.
-In an email to the Minister sent on 9 March 2012 he acknowledged the Minister's response on the issue of amalgamation and then went on to ask the Minister questions about X. He quoted the whole of the report posted on the news website3 and continued:
+On 22 February, Ms Oshinsky sent an email to some parents stating that all details were suppressed other than Harvey's name. - 315.
+Mr Simon Bohm and his wife Ms Tracy Bohm had two children at the school.
+Mr Bohm had been corresponding with the Minister concerning the issue of school amalgamation at Largs Bay Primary School.
+In an email to the Minister sent on 9 March 2012 he acknowledged the Minister's response on the issue of amalgamation and then went on to ask the Minister questions about Harvey.
+He quoted the whole of the report posted on the ABC website3 and continued:

-To date, no information has been provided to support the children and parents of [the metropolitan school].
+To date, no information has been provided to support the children and parents of Largs Bay Schools.
 Many children have been directly or indirectly involved in this situation and I would like to know:

-- 1. What DECS and the Minister are doing to support the children? - 2.
-What procedures and processes have been implemented to ensure this situation doesn't occur again?
+- 1. What DECS and the Minister are doing to support the children? - What procedures and processes have been implemented to ensure this situation doesn't occur again?